firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 __Can AMiGA read a Microsoft Excel file?__

 No, please convert the file to tab-delimited text file.
-You

 __Does AMiGA only process 96-well plates?
 Can it process 384-well plates?
 How about data files with an arbitrary number of wells/rows?__